pawelkruzynski/docs/pages/public_cloud/public_cloud_databases/databases_11_resize_your_cluster_storage/guide.fr-fr.md

 #### Instructions

 To adjust the storage space of your cluster, log in to the OVHcloud Control Panel and open your Public Cloud project.
-Click `Databases`{.action} in the left navigation bar, select your engine instance then click the `General Information`{.action} tab.
+Click `Databases`{.action} in the left navigation bar, select your engine instance then click the `Configuration`{.action} tab.

 ![Cluster overview](images/cluster-overview.png)

-Click `Edit additional storage`{.action} and adjust the storage space of your cluster.
+Click `Edit`{.action} on the "Storage" line and adjust the storage space of your cluster.
 Use the slider to either increase or decrease the storage space.

 ![Edit additional storage](images/edit-additional-storage.png)